Is PMP certification worth it?

 Let us refer to the Scenario I from the previous post.
 Scenario I assumes that you are living in a western country and you are willing to spend on the best preparation resources that includes a good boot camp.
 In such a scenario, your cost might go as high as USD 2900.
 However, if you decide to pursue an online course instead of a classroom course, then your total cost can drastically reduce to USD 1200.

 Whatever may your peculiar situation may be; it is highly improbable that you would need to spend anything more than USD 2900 for getting the credential.
-So, let us do CBA considering USD 2900 as the total cost of PMP certification.
+So, let us do cost-benefit analysis considering USD 2900 as the total cost of PMP certification.

 Salary Benefit Of PMP Certification